lily-studios/Lily-Coding-Convention/LILY_CONVENTION.md

 > **Official coding standard for Lily Studio Roblox and Luau development.**

 The Lily Studio coding convention exists so every Lily project follows the same structure, naming style, control-flow rules, type-safety expectations, performance habits, and architectural patterns.
-The goal is not to create every file look identical, but to create every file feel familiar enough that another Lily Studio developer can open it, understand it quickly, and continue working without having to learn a different style each time.
+The goal is not to make every file look identical, but to make every file feel familiar enough that another Lily Studio developer can open it, understand it quickly, and continue working without having to learn a different style each time.

 Lily code should always favor **clarity, consistency, predictable behavior, simple control flow, strong typing, clean ownership, and easy cleanup**.
 Code should be written for the next developer who needs to read it, debug it, extend it, or safely replace part of it later.